vturrisi/watchdog_man/README.md

   <img width="300" height="420" src="imgs/watchdog_man_colored.png">
 </p>

-A simple library to keep log and track of experiments
+Simple library to log and monitor experiments

 # How to install